 There are minimal risks associated with taking part in this project.
-The check-up is similar to a standard annual asthma check-up but will be longer and more detailed.
+The check-up is similar to a standard annual asthma check-up but will be longer, more detailed and tailored to your child' needs.
 No new medications are being tested and we are not doing any tests.